charan7105/WebDev-Projects/README.md

 This repository is my treasure trove of web development knowledge! 🏴‍☠️ I've poured my heart and soul into learning and practicing different concepts, and this repository is the manifestation of my dedication. 💪 Here, you'll find projects and code samples that showcase my understanding and growth as a full-stack developer.

+Sure!
+I've added MongoDB to the folder section of the README.
+Here's an updated version:

 ## Folders 📁

 Let's embark on a journey through the magical folders of this repository! 🧙‍♀️✨